kindredgroup/mqtt-broker-flashmq/README.md

 [FlashMQ](https://github.com/halfgaar/FlashMQ) fork includes plugin for auth with jwt token decode and verify.

 ### Purpose
-To autheticate FlashMQ connection with a fit for purpose auth plugin that authenticates for username that is a jwt-token against a RSA PEM key passed as a base64 encoded string through AUTH_PUBLICKEY environment variable
+To authenticate a FlashMQ connection using a custom auth plugin that verifies a username (JWT token) against an RSA PEM key passed as a base64-encoded string via the `AUTH_PUBLICKEY` environment variable

 ### Local Build
-Its not straight to compile a C/C++ FlashMQ code for Macs so provided docker-compose.yml with `docker-compose up --build --watch` is an easy local set-up inside the container for devlopment.
+Its not straight-forward to compile a C/C++ FlashMQ code for a Mac processor so there is docker-compose.yml provided.
+To start Flashmq just type `docker-compose up --build --watch` in your favourite terminal for devlopment.
-`devcontainer` can be attached to the running container for debugging.
+Also `devcontainer` can be attached to the running container for debugging.
 Line 36-38 in Docker file are updated to run the debug build for FlashMQ
 ![Debug Build](./images/debug-build.png) </br>
 and install gdb debug servers in the container</br>
 ![Debug server](./images/debug-server.png)</br>